Moonriderz/rsschool-c/cv.md

 ## About me

 I can work in a team and although I have no experience in "IT", I have enough perseverance to quickly understand new areas for myself.
+Stress-resistant

 ## Skills